fsvreddit/automodmail/redditWiki.md

 ## Modmail properties

 `is_reply` checks to see if the message is a reply or the original message, taking a value of true or false.
-If this is not entered, the rule will only act on the initial message, and then only if the message is an inbound one.
-Rules are never checked on the first message if it is a message from a moderator to a user. `is_first_user_reply` works similarly, but will only handle the first reply from the user that the modmail thread is about.
+If this is not entered, the rule will only act on the initial message. `is_first_user_reply` works similarly, but will only handle the first reply from the user that the modmail thread is about.
 This can be useful to allow autoresponses once but not indefinitely.

 `subject` matches the subject of the incoming modmail, and performs a match on the term or terms included.
 Likewise `body` matches the body of the incoming modmail.